The Complete Guide to Series Funding – Pre-Seed to E

-Watch the video to get an overview of different funding options, the money involved in each funding options and how we can help.
+Watch the video to get an overview of Series A, Series B, Series C, Series D and Series E funding options, the money involved in each of the funding options and how we can help.

 What is Pre-Seed Funding?

 There are several stages of funding and Pre-Seed funding is the earliest.
-It is such an early stage that most don’t even consider it a part of the funding.
-However, we asked our expert accounting team who believe that this is the most important stage as it lays out the groundwork for all the subsequent funding rounds.
+It is such an early stage that most don’t even consider it as a part of the seed funding.
+However, we asked our expert accounting team who believe that this is the most important seed stage as it lays out the groundwork for all the subsequent rounds of funding.
 During this stage, entrepreneurs often work by themselves or with a very small group of people to develop a proof-of-concept or prototype, which they use for the first round of funding.
 The Pre-Seed phase is often self-funded.

 What is Seed Funding?

-Seed funding is the process of raising funds to push startups from conception to the initial stages, such as product development.
-There are a few ways to raise capital which you might also be able to use at this stage.
-Furthermore, accelerators have become increasingly popular among entrepreneurs as a source of acquiring funds over the past few years.
+Seed funding is the process of raising funds to push startups from the idea stage to the development stage, such as product development.
+There are a few ways to raise capital that you might also be able to use at this stage.
+Furthermore, accelerators have become increasingly popular among entrepreneurs as a source of acquiring seed capital over the past few years.

 Seed Funding can be a turning point for many startups.
 However, the initial rounds can also be the end for many others as they don’t get the desired funding to pursue their plans.